Flat White vs Latte: One Drink, Two Names?

 Flat White vs Latte: Does Size Matter?

 At this point, you might be wondering whether there’s really any difference between a flat white and a latte.
-After all, they’re both milk-based espresso drinks that rose to prominence around the same time — on different continents.
-Plus, each was developed as an alternative to the — apparently — much-maligned cappuccino.
+After all, they’re both milk-based espresso drinks that rose to prominence around the same time – on different continents.
+Plus, each was developed as an alternative to the (apparently) much-maligned cappuccino.

 It’s never that simple, though.
 As these two drinks have spread around the world, different ideas have emerged as to what each should look like.

 I don’t want to lay all the blame at Starbucks’ door, but the Seattle-based behemoth hasn’t helped matters.
-By introducing their flat white as a 12-ounce beverage, they’ve continued an alarming trend of ever-expanding drink sizes.
-I’m sure you can imagine how I feel about a 20-ounce latte.
+By introducing their flat white as a 12-ounce (355-milliliter) beverage, they’ve continued an alarming trend of ever-expanding drink sizes.
+I’m sure you can imagine how I feel about a 20-ounce (591-milliliter) latte.

 How Many Shots of Espresso in a Flat White?